-No part of the power-law continuum contributing to this spectrum is observable short-ward of Ly- α , however it is reasonable to expect that it extends in to the EUV portion of the spectrum (Kriss et al. 1999), which is largely responsible for the flux which controls the ionization fractions of the plasma in the accretion disk's environment.
-Therefore variability in the observed continuum could indicate variability in the ionizing radiation from the accretion disk.
+environment.
+Therefore, variability in the observed continuum could indicate variability in the ionizing radiation from the accretion disc.
 There is evidence for an excess in the blue part of the spectrum during epoch 2 (first WHT observation) when compared to the prior and subsequent observations, as indicated in Figs 11 and 12, which could indicate an increase in the ionizing continuum flux at this epoch.
-At the 3rd epoch the blue excess appears to disappear, with the flux in this range appearing to follow the continuum from epoch 1 once again.
+At the third epoch, the blue excess appears to disappear, with the flux in this range appearing to follow the continuum from epoch 1 once again.

 Evidence from the CLOUDY simulations also supports an ionizing continuum change driving the variability.
-Given the decrease in the Si IV column density between epochs 1 and 2, an increase in ionization parameter must occur between these observations (See Figures 8 and 9), with an estimated $\log U$ change of ~ 0.5 to ~ 0.6 dex.
+Given the decrease in the Si IV column density between epochs 1 and 2, an increase in ionization parameter must occur between these observations (see Figs 8 and 9), with an estimated log U change of ~ 0.5 to ~ 0.6 dex.
 An increase in $\log U$ agrees with the observed steepening of the continuum at the blue end of the spectrum between epochs 1 and 2, assuming the continuum extends to ionizing energies.
-There is a large overlap in predicted Si IV column densities between epochs 2 and 3, however the epoch 3 range lies at the higher end of the epoch 2 range, with the best epoch 3 value being 0.3 dex above the best epoch 2 value.
+There is a large overlap in predicted Si IV column densities between epochs 2 and 3; however the epoch 3 range lies at the higher end of the epoch 2 range, with the best epoch 3 value being 0.3 dex above the best epoch 2 value.
 A log U change of -0.2 dex is needed to drive this increase in Si IV column density between epochs 2 and 3.
 A decrease in ionization parameter between these two epochs is supported by the apparent disappearance of the aforementioned blue excess in the continuum.